ayhanyigid/Video-file-info-with-FFProbe/README.md

 echo '<pre>'.print_r($result,1).'</pre>';

-If you need to help for this so you can send a email to me.
+If you need to help for this so you can send an email to me.

 Bu class ffprobe ile beraber kullanılmaktadir.
 This class is working with ffprobe.